 You can get a clear window into how the customer interacted with your brand and confidently conclude what works for your customers and what pushes them away.
-Over time, you begin to find patterns and insights into the purchase process, thereby strengthening your Sales strategy.
+Over time, you begin to find patterns and insights into the purchase process.
+This will strengthen your sales strategy.

-Because we have a simplified and more accurate view of the leads pipeline and an enhanced sales strategy using a CRM, the forecasting becomes less guesswork and more reliable with data-based predictions.
+Because we have a simplified and more accurate view of the leads pipeline and an enhanced sales strategy using an all-in-one CRM software, the forecasting is no guesswork.
+It becomes reliable, with data-based predictions.

-The CRM aggregates conversations from multiple social channels.
-So when the customer changes from Twitter DMs to Email conversations, your sales agents get everything on a single screen.
+The CRM software aggregates conversations from multiple social channels.
+When the customer changes from Twitter DMs to email conversations, your sales agents get to know that on a single screen.

-Imagine all the time that the sales agent saves here by NOT doing all the overhead work.
+Imagine all the time that the sales agent saves here.

 No more tracking of the conversation across multiple channels.
-No more time wasted in copying and pasting the text to collate the data.
+No more time wasted in copying and pasting text to collate data.

-More than anything, using a CRM ensures that your sales or customer service agents don’t miss any important message in the flood of every day conversations.
+More than anything, using a CRM system ensures that your sales or customer service agents don’t miss any important message in the flood of everyday queries.

 To cut through all the marketing and advertising noise a modern customer goes through every day, you need more than just a great product.
 Personalization is a technique that lets you make necessary changes to your content to make it more appealing to your leads and customers.

-Genome Research by Infosys showed how over 80% of customers notice personalization, appreciate it, and use it actively to make buying decisions.
+Genome Research by Infosys showed how over 80% of customers notice personalization, appreciate it, and use it actively to make buying decisio

-CRM plays an important role in implementing personalization.
+A CRM software plays an important role in implementing personalization.
 It stores detailed information in an organized manner and extracts deeper insights through business analytics.

 Your content will finally be more relevant to your potential customers.
-Your brand could fight all the competition and get noticed from among the noise.
+Your brand can fight the competition better.

 What happens when a client with a high acquisition cost leaves within the first year?

-Getting repeat business helps you in so many ways.
-Your can position yourself so much better when you have a high number of customers coming back to do business with you.
+Getting repeat business helps you in many ways.
+Your can position yourself much better when you have a high number of customers coming back to do business with you.

 Your marketing becomes easier too.
 Customers find it easier to trust and follow in the footsteps of others who have trusted you with their business before.
 If you have multiple repeat customers, it only serves to make you more trustworthy.

-Using your CRM, you can discover customers at all levels from super low to high and very high lifetime values.
+Using your CRM system, you can discover customers at all levels from super low to high and very high lifetime values.

 By focusing your marketing upsells and customer service on the highest-spending customers, you give them reasons to rely on you for future projects and to refer you as a partner to others in that niche.
-This personalized attention makes your most profitable customers spend even more and you are able to retain them for longer.
+This personalized attention makes your most profitable customers spend even more, and you can retain them for longer.

-When combined with your own marketing common sense, you can discover so many cross-sell and upsell opportunities.
+When combined with your own marketing common sense, you can discover many cross-sell and upsell opportunities.

-Recording all conversations across all channels is a single feature of the CRM that’s useful so many times.
+Recording all customer conversations across multiple channels is a singular feature of CRM software that’s useful to businesses both small and large.
 It’s basically your chicken that lays the golden egg.

-CRM tells you how individual products and campaigns are performing.
-By having all the customer interactions at one place, you instinctively know what works best for customers and what doesn’t.
+A CRM system tells you how individual products and campaigns are performing.
+By having all the customer interactions in one place, you instinctively know what works best for customers and what doesn’t.

 Armed with this information, you can make changes as and when required to take the performance of your team and your products to the next level.

-If a certain message sent by a specific salesperson made the customer very happy, you can replicate that across the team.
+If a certain message sent by a salesperson made a customer very happy, you can replicate that across the team.

 The reason lead acquisition efforts suffer, more than anything, is miscommunication between teams.
-Teams working in a silo (i.e. not sharing information with each other) causes communication gaps.
-You could lose crucial leads if they are being managed in a spreadsheet-based system or specific independent systems being used by each team.
+Teams working in silos (i.e., not sharing information with each other) causes communication gaps.
+You could lose crucial leads if they are being managed in a spreadsheet-based system or independent systems.

-In a CRM, the access and transparency of multi-faceted customer data ensure everyone in the team sees the freshest copy of user interactions at all times, thereby avoiding any communication gaps.
+In a CRM tool, the access and transparency of multi-faceted customer data ensure everyone in the team sees the freshest copy of user interactions at all times.
+This prevents communication gaps.

-Ever had disputes in the team about a lead being assigned to a specific salesperson?
-CRM can also be programmed to assign leads to team members for smoother team functioning.
+Ever had disputes in the team about assigning of leads?
+CRM solutions can be used to assign leads automatically to the right team members.

-The sales team can get on demo calls or other important meetings with the decision making stakeholders of the clients’ teams.
-These one-on-one and group calls give far more personal and in-depth insights into the emotion behind their purchase decision.
+The sales team can get on demo calls or other important meetings with customers.
+These one-on-one and group calls give far more personal and in-depth insights into the emotions and reasoning behind their purchase decisions.

-This information can empower your Marketing team to create more relevant marketing material that easily catches the attention of visitors and helps pre-qualify them to some extent.
+This information can empower the Marketing team to create more relevant marketing material that can easily catch the attention of visitors and help pre-qualify them to some extent.

-The customer Service team can also access this shared knowledge base created by the Sales team and anticipate the customer’s problem to give them quick solutions.
+The Customer Service team can also access this knowledge base and anticipate the customer’s problems.

-Once small businesses see a growth spurt, they also notice an increase in the number of incoming leads.
-It starts small and the initial few leads are easier to manage.
-But once the number of leads outgrows your ability to organize and manage them, you run the risk of losing some important leads among the resulting chaos.
+Once small businesses see a growth spurt, they also get many more leads.
+Once the number of leads outgrows your ability to organize and manage them, you run the risk of losing important leads.

-An inefficiently organized Spreadsheet system for tracking leads adds even more pressure on your Sales team.
-Three potentially dangerous situations can happen for your business:
+A Spreadsheet system for tracking leads adds even more pressure on your sales team.

-This makes CRM extremely powerful in lead analytics where all the data about sales effectiveness of your company can be gathered and analyzed critically to make it better.
+This makes CRM solutions extremely powerful in lead analytics where all the data about sales effectiveness of your company can be gathered and analyzed.

 If you never had that situation, you could have it if you make the mistake of sticking to a spreadsheet-based system.

-CRM can help you organize your deals based on the stage of the Sales process they are in.
+CRM software can help you organize your deals based on the stage of the sales process they are in.
 This empowers you in several ways:

 A good value proposition statement will help you define the kind of customers you will serve, which needs or problems you will solve, and what will be the advantage that you provide.

-It must involve people outside the marketing team and incorporate what every customer-facing stakeholder thinks about your producer.
+It must involve people outside the marketing team and incorporate what every customer-facing stakeholder thinks about your product.